Finding Probabilities In Exercises 15–18, the population mean and... | Channels for Pearson+

 1

-Step 1: Identify the given values.
-The population mean (μ) is 12,750, the population standard deviation (σ) is 1.7, and the sample size (n) is 36.
-We are tasked with finding the probability of the sample mean being less than 12,750 or greater than 12,753.
+Step 1: Identify the given values in the problem.
+The population mean (μ) is 24, the population standard deviation (σ) is 1.25, the sample size (n) is 64, and we are tasked with finding the probability that the sample mean (x̄) is less than 24.3.

 Step 2: Calculate the standard error of the mean (SE).
 The formula for the standard error is SE = σ / √n.
-Substitute the given values into the formula to compute the standard error.
+Substitute the given values for σ and n into the formula to compute SE.

 Verified video answer for a similar problem: